 Employee gets ticket in company car: Who pays?

-ticket in company car-500x400-1Whether the driver is salesman Frank who makes daily business calls or administrative assistant Megan who transports herself and a few colleagues to training sessions at the organization’s other branch once a quarter, it pays for employees to understand the responsibilities that come with driving a company car.
-Presenting clear information upfront helps employers avoid disputes over tickets and any corresponding disciplinary action.
+ticket in company car-500x400-1Whether salesman Frank makes daily business calls or administrative assistant Megan transports colleagues to quarterly training sessions, employees must understand their responsibilities when driving a company car.
+Employers can avoid disputes over tickets and disciplinary action by presenting clear information upfront.

 Here, lawyers weigh in on questions regarding company vehicles: